 Transitioning to mostly hydropower will help the company maintain a zero-carbon footprint, the statement said.

 As far as other possible ecological impact, the company declined to estimate the factory’s anticipated water usage.
 “We do not have that information,” says director of public relations and communications Ye-Hui Goldenson.
-(UPDATE: After this story was posted, Diamond Foundry emailed that “our water is cycled through and not consumed…a very important differentiation.”
-It’s not replied to queries seeking more details.)
+(UPDATE: After this story was posted, Diamond Foundry emailed that “our water is cycled through and not consumed.”
+It’s did not respond to queries seeking its exact water use.)